T. A. Pai Management Institute: Rankings

-TAPMI was ranked 35 among business schools in India by the National Institutional Ranking Framework in 2021.
-It was also ranked 7 among private MBA institutions in India by Outlook India's "Top 150 Private MBA Institutions" of 2020.
+TAPMI was ranked 39 among business schools in India by the National Institutional Ranking Framework in 2025.
+It was also ranked 4 among private MBA institutions in India by Outlook India's "Top 150 Private MBA Institutions" of 2024.
+TAPMI also was ranked at number 21 in the Business Today (India) Best B-Schools Rankings 2024.

 Events

-Events conducted by student committees include TAPMI Quiz on the Beach™,India's biggest on campus quizzing event, Atharva, the annual international B-School festival, Disha - the annual HR conclave, 'Genesis' which is a cultural event celebrated with grandeur styles and Brandscan, which is organised in 3 formats Urban(In Bangalore), Semi Urban(Manipal), Rural(Kundapura) to understand consumer behavior.
+Events conducted by student committees include TAPMI Quiz on the Beach™, India's biggest on campus quizzing event, Atharva, the annual international B-School festival, Disha - the annual HR conclave, 'Genesis' which is a cultural event celebrated with grandeur styles and Brandscan, which is organised in 3 formats Urban(In Bangalore), Semi Urban(Manipal), Rural(Kundapura) to understand consumer behavior.
 The JoyFest (Joy of Giving), organized by the Social Endeavor Group of TAPMI to help the underprivileged, goes on for a week.